transloadit/uppy/website/src/docs/companion.md

 The class must also have:

 * A unique `authProvider` string property - a lowercased value which typically indicates the name of the provider (e.g “dropbox”).
-* A `static` property `static version = 2`, which is the current version of the Companion Provider API.

 See also [example code with a custom provider](https://github.com/transloadit/uppy/blob/main/examples/custom-provider/server).